-You want to have a huge Thanksgiving Day Feast with friends and family, but you don’t really want to break the bank either.
-So here are some ways to may Thanksgiving on a budget.
+Looking forward to a big Thanksgiving Day feast with your family and friends but nervous about the cost?
+Here are some ways to celebrate Thanksgiving on a tight budget.

 This year, many people are finding themselves in a tight financial situation and need to come up with a way to celebrate Thanksgiving without breaking the bank.
 Luckily, there are some subtle and easy ways to save while still providing a good Thanksgiving meal.

 Thanksgiving is a special family time.
 With so many people gathering together, it’s essential to budget your money to have a nice meal.

 The best way to tackle the large expenses of the holiday season is to put aside money for holidays all year round.
 I have an “envelope” for holiday expenses which I try to fill up every month.
 But even with saving money all year, money is finite, and holidays are expensive.
 So this frugal mom thought of ways I could make Thanksgiving on a budget and save some money on the Thanksgiving Day Meal.

-7 Ways To Have Thanksgiving on a Budget
+7 Ways To Serve a Thanksgiving Day Meal on a Budget

 Starting a meal with a nice soup is an excellent way to fill up on something cheap and festive.
 You want your family and guests to fill up on the cheaper items first so that you can skimp on the more expensive stuff.
 So don’t get carried away and make a fancy, expensive soup with lots of ingredients!